 Mauricio Geraud M.

-What better way to show a sample of what I’ve done by attaching my personal story & work portfolio page onto the first webpage I built by myself?..
+What better way to show a sample of what I’ve done by attaching my personal story & work portfolio page onto the first webpage I built by myself, without ever pretending to be a developer?..

 How has it been that I have found success in all of that?
 Here’s a story I wrote about How do I approach product building, and what does Agile has to do with deep-sea diving.

-As all product people know, every good product has at least one good story.
-This is my story, on which I shall start at the beginning.
-Don’t worry, the digital stuff will come in good time, just a few paragraphs below:
+How did I come to that, you ask?
+Well, as all product people know, every good product has at least one good story.
+This is my story.
+Don’t worry, the digital stuff will come in good time, just a few paragraphs below.

 I graduated college in 1997 as a mechanical engineer, but my Product career truly started when I was a New Product Engineer in the appliance industry in 1999, shortly thereafter in packaging.
 And although the term Product Management was first coined in 1931, was nowhere nearly widespread as now.
 Agile as we now know it wasn’t even born yet, and Lean was some fad word from the TV infomercials (yes I’m kidding, Toyota and Lean Manufacturing were already huge but still kept within the automotive niche, as far as I knew of them back then anyway.)

-The good product-stuff started when I was promoted in 2003 at I.M.Guismo where I was told my mission would be to figure out whatever was needed to grow their exports within their asset limits, which by the way the leash was extremely short (AKA: badly applied Lean-Agile…), but even shorter was their export-market knowledge (AKA: Null).
+The good product-stuff started when I was promoted in 2003 at I.M.Guismo where I was told my mission would be to figure out whatever was needed to grow their exports within their asset limits, which by the way the leash was extremely short (AKA: badly understood-what was suposed to be an old form of Lean-Agile…), but even shorter was their export-market knowledge (AKA: Null).

 With that, I went back-and-forth the factory, talked extensively with engineering, higher-ups and stakeholders about what could be done to the folding sheet-metal furniture products without incurring into humongous steel-tooling costs but still be able to match and exceed User Needs and Expectations into that very coveted export target market .